Identifying and Treating Mealy Bugs

 There’s two main ways that pesticides can work: systemic (absorbed by the plant with the intention that the pest eats the poison), or topical/spray (intended to kill the pest that touches it).

-Make sure when using spray pesticides that you are not spraying blooms, or that blooms are not expected for the two weeks that a systemtic pesticide is usually effective.
+Make sure when using spray pesticides that you are not spraying blooms, or that blooms are not expected for the two weeks that a systemic pesticide is usually effective.
 These chemical sprays will poison butterflise and bees just as much as they’ll kill mealies, and can even have negative impacts on your local hummingbirds.

 Many of the Bonide brand slow-release systemic granules can be effective, and for plants with powdery farina you want to preserve or a dense fluffy crown, this may be your best bet for eradicating an infestation.
 For my Coryphantha above, I had to mix granules into the soil in combination with a spray I used on the exposed flesh with no fuzz.